yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Queued Event Handling

 When a notification is received, it occurs asynchronously in a separate thread.
 That thread is part of the space proxy resource pool that is in charge of receiving and executing notifications code.
 As a result, special care should be taken when the event listening method execution is not very short, because it could hold the proxy resource for too long, and eventually exhaust it, which causes notifications to get lost.
-If the event listening method needs to execute code that takes some time, it is recommended to use the {{QueuedEventHandling}} feature.
+If the event listening method needs to execute code that takes some time, it is recommended to use the `QueuedEventHandling` feature.

 When this feature is enabled, each event that is received is put into a queue, and the notifiying thread is released immediately.
 The queue is processed by a different thread or threads.
 Doing this keeps the proxy resource pool free.
-The number of threads that are processing the events together, can be determined using the {{QueuedEventHandlersPoolSize}} property.
-The queue size limit is configured using the {{QueuedEventsSizeLimitProperty}}.
+The number of threads that are processing the events together, can be determined using the `QueuedEventHandlersPoolSize` property.
+The queue size limit is configured using the `QueuedEventsSizeLimitProperty`.
 When the limit is reached, the notify thread blocks until it can insert the event into the queue.
 This is done in order to avoid the client running out of memory when it process events too slowly, and the queue keeps accumulating.

 Here is how the notify container can be configured: